surister/cratedb-guide/docs/home/index.md

 :padding: 2
 :class-title: sd-fs-5

-Connect your applications to CrateDB and CrateDB Cloud, using database drivers, libraries, adapters, connectors, and dialects.
+Learn how to connect your applications using database drivers, libraries, adapters, and connectors.

-CrateDB supports both the [HTTP protocol] and the [PostgreSQL wire protocol], which ensures that many clients that work with PostgreSQL, will also work with CrateDB.
-Through corresponding drivers, CrateDB is compatible with [ODBC], [JDBC], and other database API specifications.
+CrateDB supports both the [HTTP protocol] and the [PostgreSQL wire protocol], ensuring compatibility with many PostgreSQL clients.
 :::

 ::::